zhangzheheng12345/Lightest/README.md

 You only need to add lightest.h to your project, and include it in test files.
 No static library files or other complex things at all!

-* Your test file must include iostream.
-* Use macro `DEFCASE(name)` to define a test case named 'name', and use macro `RUNCASE(name)` to start the test case name.
+* Use macro `DEFCASE(name)` to define a test case named 'name'.
 In the outputs, twenty `=` wrap the test case.
 When a test case ends, it will automatically give a test case report.
-* Use macro `DEFTEST(name)` to define a test named 'name', and use macro `RUNTEST(name)` to start the test named 'name'.
+* Use macro `DEFTEST(name)` to define a test named 'name'.
 A test can be wrapped in a test case or run inpendently.
 In the outputs, ten `=`s and ten `-` wrap the loggings from the test.
 Here is an example showing how to use test and test case:

 ```C++
 DEFCASE(casename) {